 - Weigh yourself daily in the morning (after going to the bathroom but before breakfast) and keep a written record of your weight.
 If you gain or lose 2 kg (4 lb) or more in 2 days or 2.5 kg (5 lbs) or more in a week, contact your heart failure clinic or family doctor.

-- Use the heart failure zones chart to recognize and monitor your symptoms and determine the best response to stay in balance.
+- Visit Cardiac Services BC for access to a heart failure zones chart that can help recognize and monitor your symptoms and determine the best response to stay in balance.

 - Drink no more than 1.5 to 2 litres (6 to 8 regular glasses) of fluids per day.
-This includes all beverages such as coffee, tea, water, juice, and milk as well as soups.
+This includes all beverages such as coffee, tea, water, juice and milk as well as soups.
 At least half of your daily fluid intake should be water.
 Your healthcare provider may ask you to adjust your fluid intake depending on your body’s blood sodium levels.
-Learn more about heart failure and fluid restriction in our guide.

 - Get plenty of sleep and manage your stress levels.
 Identify any sources of stress so you can take steps to address the problem with your healthcare team.